RAI: Foreign offices

 There are RAI offices in foreign countries, which produce news reports that are broadcast live in Italy.
 These offices are in Brussels, Paris, Berlin, London, New York City, Beijing, Cairo, Jerusalem, Nairobi, Moscow, Rio de Janeiro, and Bangkok.

 Finances

 Debt level

 As March 2015, RAI has a debt of 442 million and the Italian Court of Audit was worried about the size of RAI's debt for the impact that this may have on Italian people, as the company is owned by the state.

 Mandatory annual fee on all televisions in Italy

 Italians must purchase an annual television licence for about €90 every year in order to legally own a TV or HDTV.
 It is known as Canone Rai, "Rai Tax", because it is used to part-fund the RAI.
 Since 2016, it is financed through the electricity bill.

 Over-the-top media service

 RaiPlay is RAI's over-the-top media service (OTT).
 It covers viewers across multiple devices such as computers, tablets, smartphones.
-The service's website contains all RAI's radio stations and television channel.
+The service's website contains all of RAI's radio stations and television channels.